reznik99/blog-api/articles/How to make a RaspberryPI Remote Controlled car! Websockets & Streams.md

 ## How to make a RaspberryPI Remote Controlled car!
 Websockets & Streams
-### This blog is a work in progress
+> ### This blog is a work in progress
 In this blog we are going to make a remote controlled car using:
 - RaspberryPI
-- Power Bank
+- RaspberryPI Camera v1/v2
-- 2 DC motors
+- Power Bank/Battery power for RaspberryPI and motors
-- RaspberryPI Camera
+- 2 DC motors (Left & Right wheel drivers)
 - MotorDriver IC (H-Bridge)
 - Some copper cables